 Ministry of Justice and Solicitor General

-Government officials will meet with stakeholders in the fall of 2020, including:
+Government officials will meet with stakeholders in the fall of 2020 and early 2021, including:

 - municipal and Indigenous governments